RafaFT/100-days-of-code/r2-log.md

 Created new GCP project for serving as a dev "environment" of the `calculators-app` project.
 Created new cloudbuild files (`dev-cloudbuild.yaml`) parallel to the existing ones, that deploy all services to the new GCP project.
 At the end of the day, I have two equivalent projects, that do exactly the same thing.
 But now I can have a more "professional" workflow (similar to my company's) and can test and experiment more confidently and free of bugs on the dev environment.

 I took the chance and set the default region for all GCP resources (services, buckets and databases) to `southamerica-east1` region.

+### R2D93 - 2020/12/21

+Kept working on applying the `least privilege principle` to my application.

+The least privilege principle states that every person/service should have the least amount of privilege (permissions) that is necessary for their job to be completed.
+In a GCP project, this translates to:

+1. Each service should be private (either closed network, or require http authentication/authorization)
+2. Each service should have a unique identity (service-account)
+3. Each service and it's identity should have the least amount of necessary privileges